jacobwatua/alx-low_level_programming/README.md

-This covers introductio to programming in C language by ALX Africa</br>
+This covers introduction to programming in C language by ALX Africa</br>
 Covers nested functions and loops